-In the 1960s, Joseph Weber at the University of Maryland pioneered the effort to build detectors for gravitational waves, using large cylinders of aluminum that vibrate in response to a passing wave, an approach that is still pursued today.
+In the 1960s, Joseph Weber at the University of Maryland pioneered the effort to build detectors for gravitational waves, using large cylinders of aluminum that vibrate in response to a passing wave, an approach which broke the ground for the field of gravitational-wave searches.

-LIGO's approach, using laser interferometry to monitor the relative motion of freely hanging mirrors, was proposed in outline form in 1962 by Michael Gertsenshtein and Vladislav Pustovoit in Moscow Russia, and independently several years later by Weber and by Rainer Weiss in America.
-In 1967, Weiss demonstrated a laser interferometer with sensitivity limited only by photon shot noise, and in 1972 he completed the invention of the interferometric gravitational wave detector by identifying all the fundamental noise sources that such a detector must face, and conceiving ways to deal with each of them, and by showing that - at least in principle - these ways could lead to detector sensitivities good enough to detect waves from astrophysical sources.
+LIGO's approach, using laser interferometry to monitor the relative motion of freely hanging mirrors, was proposed as a theoretical concept form in 1962 by Michael Gertsenshtein and Vladislav Pustovoit in Moscow Russia, and independently several years later by Weber and by Rainer Weiss in America.
+In 1967, Weiss investigated a laser interferometer limited at some frequencies by quantum shot noise, and in 1972 he completed the invention of the interferometric gravitational wave detector by identifying all the fundamental noise sources that such a detector must face, and conceiving ways to deal with each of them, and by showing that - at least in principle - these ways could lead to detector sensitivities good enough to detect waves from astrophysical sources.